major-bison/Cyber-Security-Notes/networking/Simple Mail Transfer Protocol.md

-Also known as SMTP, this protocol is designed to send emails from one mail server to another It uses TCP port 25.
-Sometimes Port 465 and Port 587 are used
+Also known as SMTP, this protocol is designed to send emails from one mail server to another It uses TCP port 25(This is a dangerous port since it's not encrpted).
+Port 465(more secured) and Port 587 are also used

 Note this procotcol is s NOT used for downloading emails.